RomulusLab/Messing-w-Terraform/README.md

 # Messing-w-Terraform
-Some cool Terraform configs and random ones I picked up along the wayy
+Some cool Terraform configs and random ones I picked up along the way